Analogues of the Atiyah--Wall exact sequences for cobordism groups of singular maps: Cobordism groups of singular maps

-Note that for theorem \ref{t1} to be completely analogous to the sequence (\ref{ces1}) we should have $\varphi_m=2\id$, i.e. $\iota=\id$, which is indeed so in some special cases but not generally as we shall see.
-Moreover, $\psi_m$ is $[(f,w)]\mapsto[f|_{\PD(w)}]$ and not $[(f,w)]\mapsto[f|_{\PD(w_1(\nu_f))}]$ although its classical version is just $[M]\mapsto[\PD(w_1(M))]$.
-This is because $\WW_n$ embeds into $\NN_n$, hence taking the Poincaré dual of the integer first Stiefel--Whitney class of a Wall manifold $M$ up to cobordism it is independent of which integer representative of $w_1(M)$ we take, however, remark \ref{psin0} implies that $\varphi'_m$ is not always mono and so this simplification which works for abstract cobordism groups may not work in the general case.
+Note that in the sequence (\ref{ces1}) the arrow $\Omega_n\to\Omega_n$ is the multiplication by $2$, hence for theorem \ref{t1} to be completely analogous to it we should have $\varphi_m=2\id$, i.e. $\iota=\id$, which is indeed so in some special cases but not generally as we shall see.
+Moreover, $\psi_m$ is $[(f,w)]\mapsto[f|_{\PD(w)}]$ and not $[(f,w)]\mapsto[f|_{\PD(w_1(\nu_f))}]$ although its classical version $\WW_n\to\Omega_{n-1}$ in (\ref{ces1}) is just $[M]\mapsto[\PD(w_1(M))]$.
+This is because $\WW_n$ embeds into $\NN_n$, hence taking the Poincaré dual of the integer first Stiefel--Whitney class of a Wall manifold $M$ up to cobordism is independent of which integer representative of $w_1(M)$ we take, however, remark \ref{psin0} implies that $\varphi'_m$ is not always mono and so this simplification which works for abstract cobordism groups may not work in the general case.

 Theorem \ref{t2} is not a perfect analogue of the sequence (\ref{ces2}) either: it is actually analogous to \cite[theorem 4.3]{atiyah} (if we do not take into account the normal $\O\oplus2\Lambda\gamma$-structure which is meaningless in the case of abstract cobordism groups).
 Atiyah in his paper then proves that the long exact sequence splits to short exact sequences yielding (\ref{ces2}) but, as noted in remark \ref{psin0} above, this is not true generally.